code Text=12;

 ];

+drawn as a continuous series of line segments.
 The Sound intrinsic is used, with the sound turned off, to provide a short delay.
 This not only regulates the tumbling speed but also reduces flicker.
 Normally flicker would be eliminated by drawing on an off-screen buffer that's quickly copied to display memory, but for simplicity, lines are drawn (and erased) directly on the visible display memory.

 The code that rotates the vertices is a simplification of the normal rotation equations: